DerekCresswell/DrupalBaseProject/Readme.md

 2. Old school
     * Clone the repo and run `rm -r path/to/repo/.git`.

+3. Composer
+    * Using Composer, you can create a project with the command `composer create-project derekcresswell/drupalbaseproject`.

 After you have the repo cloned follow these instructions to get your site set up :

 1. Find and replace "SITE-NAME", "PROJECT-NAME", and "THEME-NAME" with the appropriate names.